What grades are offered by the Oregon Virtual Academy?

 How much time do students spend on the computer?

-We expect that students will spend no more than 20 to 25 percent of their time on the computer in the early grades.
+We expect that students will spend no more than 15 to 30 percent of their school time on the computer in grades K–5, 50 to 70 percent in grades 6–8, and 80+ percent in grades 9–12.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tools that can motivate, stimulate, and inform children about the world around them.
-Computers do not, however, replace a solid education.
+They do not, however, replace a solid education.
 Rather, they help facilitate one.
-That's why we use a unique multimedia approach that also includes a great deal of well-written and well-designed textbooks, workbooks, and hands-on instructional materials.
+That's why we use a unique multimedia approach that also includes a great deal of traditional books, workbooks, and instructional materials.

 Do you provide curriculum for special needs children?

-Depending on a child's IEP, we can tailor our curriculum to meet your needs.
+Depending on a child's Individualized Education Program, we can tailor our curriculum to meet your needs.
 To discuss your child's needs with us, please contact our office and we will put you in touch with our special education team.

 Can you accommodate the accelerated learning needs of my gifted/talented child?

 The beauty of our program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
+Grade placement assessments, completed as part of the enrollment process, allow us to place your student in the appropriate level of curriculum.
 So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your curriculum and lesson plans to meet his or her abilities.
+Starting in 8th grade, students also have the option of dual enrollment to start earning college credit.
 Visit our gifted and talented student section.

 How do students interact socially?

-ORVA students will be invited to participate in school outings and other social events.
-We expect local clusters of students and parents to get together on a regular basis in their areas.
+Throughout the year, students will be invited to participate in school outings and other social events.
+We expect local groups of students and parents to get together on a regular basis in their areas.
 We also are exploring new ways to interact socially using the powerful reach of the Internet.